-2020/325 & 326 REVIEW OF CAPITAL WORKS PROGRAM 2019/2020 AND REALLOCATION OF

-FUNDS - ITEM 15.5

-MOUNT OXLEY

-RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJECTS

-FILE NO R2.5

-- 1. That Council note the report on the responsibility and current condition of the access road to the summit of Mount Oxley. - 2.
-That Council note the status of telecommunication infrastructure located atop Mount Oxley. - 3.
-That following a title search discussions be held with the owners of the land and the various owners of the telecommunications infrastructure atop Mount Oxley with a view to sourcing funding for at least the \$80,000 in maintenance work and potentially a further \$110,000 for the guard rail installation, for a further report to Council including consideration to any contribution by Council. - 4.
-That Council investigate its potential liability as a result of the public use of the access road to the top of Mount Oxley and a report be submitted back to Council.
+2020/325 & 326 REVIEW OF CAPITAL WORKS PROGRAM 2019/2020 AND REALLOCATION OF FUNDS - ITEM 15.5 MOUNT OXLEY RESPONSIBLE OFFICER MARK RILEY - MANAGER OF SPECIAL PROJE СТЅ FILE NO R2.5 DECISION condition of the access 2.
+That Council note the located atop Mount Ox 3.
+That following a title set the land and the valinfrastructure atop Mount earch discussions be held with the owners of rious owners of the telecommunications ount Oxley with a view to sourcing funding Extensive title searches has been completed.
+Liability issues being pursued by for at least the \$80,000 in maintenance work and potentially a further \$110,000 for the guard rail installation, for a further report to Council including consideration to any contribution by Council.
+Booth Brown Legal for further report.
+5 te its potential liability as a result of the ess road to the top of Mount Oxley and a ck to Council.
+Meeting to be held on 10 December 2020.